 The thick walls, measuring 30" at their greatest width, are made of chestnut logs.
 It is fenestrated with an irregular alignment of window openings.
-The openings, roughly in a 34" x 50" dimension, hold historic wooden windows.
+The openings, roughly in a 34" x 50" dimension, hold replacement vinyl sash windows.

-The log dwelling has a modern addition to the west.
-There is an exterior door on the south elevation and a "front" exterior door on the east (main) elevation.
+The log dwelling has a modern addition to the south that serves as a kitchen.
+A log extension to the rear (west) is a third bedroom.
+There is an exterior door on the south elevation and a "front" exterior door on the east elevation.